AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/circulation-1950‐2010.png?raw=true" alt="Chart: Newspaper circulation 1950-2010" />

-Newspapers hit <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#audience">circulation</a> and <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#economics">advertising revenue</a> lows in 2009, but have upticked since then, simultaneous with the growth of social sites.
+<a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#audience">Circulation</a> and <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#economics">advertising revenue</a> bottomed out in 2009, but have upticked since then, simultaneous with the growth of social sites.
 So don't blame the interwebs or social media for ailments in the news biz.

 New media rarely replace the old.
 Television didn't kill movies.
 Movies didn't kill live theatre.
 (Think theatre is dead?
 Try gettting tickets to this weekend's "Hamilton".)

-Legacy media is doing fine: <a href="http://fivethirtyeight.com/datalab/heres-how-americans-spend-their-working-relaxing-and-parenting-time/">quoting FiveThirtyEight</a>, "Americans still spend more time watching TV than all other leisure activities combined."
-The <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#js-chart-55574">Pew Research Center reports</a> more than half the people "who consume a newspaper read it exclusively in print" (just 12 percent are online-only news readers).
-In a <a href="http://www.rasmussenreports.com/public_content/lifestyle/general_lifestyle/april_2012/66_prefer_reading_print_newspaper_to_online_version">Rasmussen Reports survey</a>, "Sixty-six percent (66%) of American Adults say they prefer reading a printed version of the newspaper."
-And the <a href="http://www.wan-ifra.org/press-releases/2015/06/01/world-press-trends-newspaper-revenues-shift-to-new-sources">World Association of Newspapers and News Publishers calculates</a>, "globally, more than 93 per cent of all newspaper revenues still come from print."
+Legacy media is doing fine. <a href="http://fivethirtyeight.com/datalab/heres-how-americans-spend-their-working-relaxing-and-parenting-time/">quoting FiveThirtyEight</a>: "Americans still spend more time watching TV than all other leisure activities combined." <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#js-chart-55574">Pew Research Center</a>: "51 percent of those who consume a newspaper read it exclusively in print". <a href="http://www.rasmussenreports.com/public_content/lifestyle/general_lifestyle/april_2012/66_prefer_reading_print_newspaper_to_online_version">Rasmussen Reports </a>: "Sixty-six percent (66%) of American Adults say they prefer reading a printed version of the newspaper."
+The <a href="http://www.wan-ifra.org/press-releases/2015/06/01/world-press-trends-newspaper-revenues-shift-to-new-sources">World Association of Newspapers and News Publishers calculates</a>: "Globally, more than 93 per cent of all newspaper revenues still come from print."

 <blockquote>
 Results indicated that the (supposedly dying) print product still reaches far more readers than the (supposedly promising) digital product in these newspapers’ home markets, and this holds true across all age groups.